 When ready to cut, remove bars from fridge and slice into 12 squares.
 Enjoy immediately!

-These bars are adapted from a recipe I initially made as part of a Recipe Redux Challenge back in 2016.
+These healthy cheesecake bars are adapted from a recipe I initially made as part of a Recipe Redux Challenge back in 2016.

 One of the things I loved about Recipe Redux was that it got me to think about recipes that I never would have challenged myself to come up with on my own – at least not that early on in my blogging career.